what happens when you set boundaries in a relationship

 However, what if your bully won’t let you be the bigger person?
 What if your bully has you cornered and you can’t walk away?
 What do you do then?

 Also, what would the person making the statements above do?
-Obviously, they’re not the one who’s bullied and facing a possible beat down.
+Obviously, they’re not the ones being bullied or facing a possible beating.
 Therefore, what right do they have to make such statements?

 speak to the bully in the only language they understand.